adchella-te/CE-migration-tool/README.md

 6. Bandwidth measurement option cannot be selected or migrated as it can only be done for enterprise agent which are not migrated.
 7. FTP test server credentials have to be re-entered at the time of creation.
 8. DNS Server Test Trasport protocol can be set but not fetched.
-9. API support to fetch proxy settings for HTTP server tests not available.
+9. API support to fetch proxy settings and OAuth details for HTTP server tests not available.
-10. API support to fetch OAuth details for HTTP server tests not available.
+10. Migration for Custom Headers field pending for HTTP, Page-load and Transaction tests.
-11. Migration for Custom Headers field pending for HTTP, Page-load and Transaction tests.
+11. API support for device emulation not available.
-12. API support for device emulation not available.
+12. API support to fetch Server Type and Desired Status Code fields not available.

 ### TechStack:
 * Python3